-Building information modeling (BIM) is the process of creating and managing 3D, 4D, and 5D information for a construction project across multiple disciplines.
-ArcGIS Pro supports BIM design files from Industry Foundation Classes (IFC) formatted files and Autodesk Revit (RVT) as ArcGIS BIM file workspaces.
+Building information modeling (BIM) is the process of creating and managing 3D, 4D, and 5D information for a construction project across multiple disciplines used to model structures, buildings, roadways, railways, and bridges.
+ArcGIS Pro supports BIM design files from Industry Foundation Classes .ifc and Autodesk Revit (.rvt) files as ArcGIS BIM file workspaces.

 Supported BIM files

-ArcGIS Pro supports the building elements of IFC files IFC2x3 and IFC4.
+ArcGIS Pro supports the building and infrastructure elements of the following IFC file formats:

 Attempting to use unsupported BIM file versions will invoke the error message: Unsupported BIM file.